jolocom/jolocom-sdk/docs/guides/identity.md

 The Agent will also persist the recovered encrypted wallet (containing the recovered keys) and DID Document locally (allowing for the identity to be reused at later points), using the storage backend.

 *In case the identity is already registered, an error is thrown (in order to prevent accidental identity updates).
 In case the desired functionality is to register the identity and overwrite any existing entries (as defined by the DID Method) a second boolean argument `shouldOverwrite` can be set to `true`.*

-*Note - the `createFromMnemonic` function will be exposed at the sdk level in a future update*

 ### Loading an existing identity